phsihn/ng7-todo-list/README.md

+# Angular7 to do list
-# This is a simple web app that shows a to do list.
+This is a simple web app that shows a to do list.
 Can add to the list, delete from the list, and toggle the list item.
 This was made purely for learning.
 Just front end with no real connection to a backend.
 Made using angular7.

 # NgTodolist